alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/seco-imx8mm-c61.rst

 * Download and install `mfgtools <https://github.com/NXPmicro/mfgtools>`__
 * Linux Host

-To flash OHOS using USB to OTG adapter, perform the following steps:
+To flash Oniro image using USB to OTG adapter, perform the following steps:

 #.
 Short circuit pin 1 and 2 of CN52 pin header to enter the Serial Download mode.
 #.
 Connect USB to OTG adapter to your host PC